RedBeret/PowershellCLIMac/README.md

 Contributions are welcome!
 If you have suggestions for improvements or new features, feel free to open an issue or submit a pull request on GitHub.

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ---

 **Note:** This simulator is for educational purposes and does not perform actual network operations.
 Always use network tools responsibly and ensure compliance with applicable laws and regulations.
+It is just a simulator to see how the GUI interface behaves on Powershell.